giantswarm/docs/src/content/basics/multiaz/index.md

 *This is currently only available with Giant Swarm 6.1.0 on AWS*

 With Giant Swarm you can easily launch cluster across multiple availability zones (AZs).
-This will lower the risk that your cluster will get unavailable while there is an incident with your cloud providers or your datacenters infrastructure.
+This will lower the risk that your cluster will get unavailable due to an incident in a particular AWS data center.

 ## What availability zones are good for {#benefits}